jefftranter/Z80/z88dk/README.md

 You can disassemble a binary by using a command like: z88dk-dis -x a.map -o 0x2680 a.bin

+This work is somewhat obsolete as of March 2026 as official support for HDOS is now becoming available on z88dk.

 For more background, see https://github.com/z88dk/z88dk/wiki/Classic--Homebrew